BBQ & Grilling Tips

 required for the amount of doneness you like and so you

 are eating safe food.
-The FDA supplies a guideline for cooking
+The FDA as well as many cooking sites and cookbooks supply a guideline for cooking

 temperature so you can quickly see what the internal temperature